johnwatson484/power-lines-data-service/README.md

 The application is intended to be run and developed within a container.
 A set of docker-compose files exist to support this.

 ## Run application in container
-Note the application is dependent on an external PostgreSQL database.
-A connection string in the environment variable `ConnectionStrings__DefaultConnection` is required.

 The application will be accessible on port `8000`.